solutions-management

 This step is typically performed by an administrator.

-To deploy a solution, take the following steps:
+To deploy a solution in Orchestrator, take the following steps:

 1. Select the Solutions tab at tenant level.